Which analyst expects Eastern Bankshares Inc. (EBC) to perform well in the near future? - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.40, EBC has a forward annual dividend rate of 0.40.
-Against a Trailing Annual Dividend Yield of 3.24%, it implies a Forward Annual Dividend Yield of 3.16%.
+According to the company, the forward annual dividend rate for EBC is 0.40, from 0.40 in the trailing year.
+Against a Trailing Annual Dividend Yield of 3.45%, it implies a Forward Annual Dividend Yield of 3.45%.

 Earnings Estimates

-As of right now, 5 analysts gave their recommendation on the stock of the company.
+There are 5 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $0.32 for the current quarter, with a high estimate of $0.34 and a low estimate of $0.28, while EPS last year was $0.3.
 The consensus estimate for the next quarter is $0.29, with high estimates of $0.32 and low estimates of $0.25.

 Analysts are recommending an EPS of between $1.26 and $0.99 for the fiscal current year, implying an average EPS of $1.19.
 EPS for the following year is $1.26, with 5 analysts recommending between $1.4 and $0.99.